sanjaikmca/DocMind-AI/README.md

 ## ⭐ Support

-If you found this project useful, please consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a ⭐ on GitHub.

 It helps others discover the project and supports future improvements.